munificent/craftinginterpreters/book/the-lox-language.md

 ```

 Since they aren't very technically interesting, I've cut the remainder of the
 typical operator menagerie out of our little language.
-No bitwise, shift,
+No bitwise shift,
 modulo, or conditional operators.
 I'm not grading you, but you will get bonus
 points in my heart if you augment your own implementation of Lox with them.